-This project aims to explore the feasibility of biochar as a method for removing infected material from oil palm blocks whereby the evidence will be used to inform a future business case for oil palm derived biochar production in Papua New Guinea
+This project aimed to explore the feasibility of biochar as a method for removing infected material from oil palm blocks to inform a business case for oil palm derived biochar production in Papua New Guinea.

-The project will establish whether it is technically feasible and economically sensible to support the sanitation of oil palm plantations infected by Ganoderma, through the removal of infected logs and wastes and their conversion to biochar in Papua New Guinea.
+The project aimed to establish whether it is technically feasible and economically sensible to support the sanitation of oil palm plantations infected by Ganoderma, through the removal of infected logs and wastes and their conversion to biochar in Papua New Guinea.

 - Removing all infected material from blocks.